ArnaudZStrydom/Arnaud-Strydom-Portfolio/README.md

 Those that does not have any purely runs in the ide .
 For COS 344 you have to run docker on the folder and then from there atatch the container to your ide and run from there.
 For My City Management simulator it is still in development and thus only runs in Unreal Engine 5.

+still need to add some documentation for a few projects and will be done soon.

 ## License
 This repository is licensed under the [MIT License](LICENSE).